-Inclusive Education Handbook 2019-2020
+Inclusive Education Handbook 2023-2024

-St. Ignatius Loyola Elementary Inclusive Education Services 2019-2020 School Year
+St. Ignatius Loyola Elementary Inclusive Education Services 2022-2023

-St. Ignatius is a provider for the Ohio Department of Education's Peterson and Autism Scholarship Programs.
+St. Ignatius is a provider for the Ohio Department of Education's Peterson and Autism Scholarship Programs serving students in kindergarten through grade eight.
 Our Catholic school offers an inclusive general education environment designed to meet your child's needs.
-Students needing special education services in grades kindergarten through 8th grade receive intervention, accommodations, modifications and direct instruction in the regular education classroom.
+Students needing special education services receive intervention, accommodations, modifications and direct instruction primarily in the regular education classroom.
 Intervention specialists, in collaboration with the regular education teachers, provide direct instruction as guided by a student's IEP.
 With a combination of the scholarships, tuition, federal and state funds, as well as donations, we are able to provide intervention services, speech and language therapy, occupational therapy and physical therapy to those students who qualify.

 Once a student has been identified as needing special education services through an evaluation team report (ETR), parents will be provided with a scholarship application form.
 St. Ignatius Loyola Elementary submits the completed form to the Ohio Department of Education on your child's behalf.
-We will assist you in scheduling a meeting with your local public school district and our staff to develop an IEP (Individualized Education Plan).
+We will coordinate a meeting with you, your local public school district, and our staff to develop an IEP (Individualized Education Plan).
 This IEP specifies the services a student can receive through the scholarship program.
 Once the application is approved, St. Ignatius will submit invoices to the state on a quarterly basis for services your student has received.
-The state then issues a check in both your name and St. Ignatius, which you sign over to reimburse the school.
+The state then issues a check in both your name and St. Ignatius, which you sign over to reimburse the school or authorize for deposit.

 Our goal is to fully include each student in the general education program to the maximum extent possible.
 At St. Ignatius, we foster independence and lifelong learning.
 We want to ensure a well-rounded education that promotes academics as well as spiritual, physical and social development.
-Participation in the scholarship program with St. Ignatius as the sole provider is a requirement for continued enrollment at St. Ignatius.
+Participation in the Jon Peterson program with St. Ignatius as the sole provider is a requirement for continued enrollment at St. Ignatius.
 As long as Ohio continues the Peterson and Autism Scholarships, we will be able to provide these services.
 We look forward to working with you in this commitment to educating your child.